The Biggest Purchase of Your Life Deserves a Certified Master Inspector®

 • Main panel & sub-panels

-• Federal Pacific & Zinsco ID
+• Federal Pacific & Zinsco panel ID

 • GFCI & AFCI protection gaps